MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - AutoML Run Completed - Best Model - Details - 2](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Run_Best_Model_Details_2.png)

 AutoML Run - Best Model - Details 2

+*TODO*: What are the results you got with your automated ML model?
+What were the parameters of the model?
+How could you have improved it?

 ## Hyperparameter Tuning